psyplot/psyplot/_sources/installing.rst.txt

 Installation using conda
 ^^^^^^^^^^^^^^^^^^^^^^^^
 We highly recommend to use conda_ for installing psyplot.
-After having downloaded the installer from anaconda_ or miniconda_, you can install psyplot and the optional plugins (see  :ref:`optional_deps`) via::
+After having downloaded the `miniconda installer`_, you can install psyplot and the optional plugins (see  :ref:`optional_deps`) via::

     $ conda install -c conda-forge psy-view psy-reg